-RNs and APRNs with either a BSN or MSN may pursue the DNP:
+Both RNs with a BSN and APRNs with an MSN can pursue the DNP:

 - Post-Bachelor’s BSN-to-DNP programs allow BSN-prepared nurses to complete MSN and DNP requirements in one accelerated program consisting of about 90 credits that can be completed in 3-4 years.
 This type of program is commonly used as a path to initial APRN certification and licensure.

 - Post-Master’s MSN-to-DNP programs allow MSN-prepared nurses who may already be certified and licensed as APRNs to complete a DNP in preparation for roles in clinical leadership, to add a patient population focus or specialization, or to advance their knowledge in their current APRN role/patient population focus.
 These programs would typically consist of 30-36 credits taken over at least 18-24 months.